greg-js/arch-wiki-md-repo/wiki/_content/WMFS2.md

 *   **Systray:** A simple system tray displaying icons for programs that are minimized/running in the background
 *   **Launcher:** Refers to the text-based, dmenu-like process launcher

-The options for each element use relatively similar syntax, which can be found on the [WMFS<sup>2</sup> wiki.](https://github.com/xorg62/wmfs/wiki/statusbar) Additionally, each element features specialized status options, discussed below.
+The options for each element use relatively similar syntax, which can be found on the [WMFS wiki.](https://github.com/xorg62/wmfs/wiki/statusbar) Additionally, each element features specialized status options, discussed below.

 ##### Tags

-As with most tiling window managers, WMFS<sup>2</sup> utilizes "tags" to help organize windows.
+As with most tiling window managers, WMFS utilizes "tags" to help organize windows.
 Tags are similar to virtual desktops or workspaces, but with a few important differences: For example, multiple tags can be displayed on one screen, or clients can be assigned to more than one tag.

 Tags are displayed on the left end of the statusbar, and can be assigned either numbers (the default) or names in **[tags]** section of `wmfsrc.`